lingnath/Data-Engineering-Final-Project/README.md

     - Enable this connection pool
     - Ensure ConvertJSONToSQL and PutSQL processors are using the newly recreated DBCPConnectionPool
     - Re-run the following processors in Nifi UI: InvokeHTTP, ConverterJSONToSQL, PutSQL
-## 6. Check if mysql is working
-  - docker exec -it mysql bash
-  - mysql -u root -p
-  - Enter "debezium" as password
-  - use demo;
-  - select * from bus_status limit 10;
-  - If the demo database does not exist, this means the set_up_mysql.sh failed to run in the container, likely due to connection issues
-    - In this case, run the following scripts again:
-      - docker cp set_up_mysql.sh mysql:/set_up_mysql.sh
-      - docker exec mysql ./set_up_mysql.sh
-    - Go into the mysql container and check if the demo database exists and the bus_status table has data.
-It should work this time.
 ## 7. Check if kafka is connected to debezium
   - docker exec -it kafka bash
   - bin/kafka-topics.sh --list --zookeeper zookeeper:2181